highshelfgaming/cyberpunkred_roll20_chr0/README.md

 The original sheet by Gerdofal was edited by High Shelf Gaming as a preliminary character sheet for use at launch of Cyberpunk Red.
 High Shelf Gaming will not continue maintenance of this character sheet.
- * another sheet is currently in development which does not use any of the above source materials.
+Another sheet is currently in development which does not use any of the above source materials.
 Art for the character sheet was created by https://twitter.com/greg1756

 High Shelf Gaming started as a podcast and has evolved into a community of gamers. contact us at: https://twitter.com/highshelfgaming